How to Answer “Why Do You Want to Work Here?” — The 5-Minute Research Formula

 market, not just another satellite office.

-The Senior Product Manager role aligns with where I want to take
+Check my CV against a job →The Senior Product Manager role aligns with where I want to take

 my career: building products that operate at scale.
 My current